digihum/imperial-entanglements/README.md

 A database and VRE to support the Imperial Entanglements Project by Kirsty Hooper.

-Building generates two directories:

-- build : All of the TypeScript is transpiled to JavaScript and put here.
-Directory structure is identical to the root directory.
-- dist: The binaries for the electron app are placed here.

 ## How to deploy
 - Clone git repo
 - Run `npm install`
-- Run `npm run tsc` to compile TypeScript
-- Run `npm run webpack` to build the frontend bundle
+- Run `npm run webpack` to build code
 - Run `gulp`
-- Copy `index.html` from `./common` to `./build/common`
-- Run `node ./build/server/index`
+- Run `node ./dist/server/app.backend.dist`

+## Other commands

+- `npm test` to run test suite
+- `npm run gen-docs` to generate technical documentation

 ## How to build sqlite3 for electron